JD037/holbertonschool-AirBnB_clone/README.md

 This is a project to create a clone of AirBnB.
 The first step of this project is to build a command interpreter to manage our AirBnB objects, which include aspects such as Users, Places, Reviews etc.

+Running the tests
+(Information about how to run the unit tests for the project.
+This could include a command to run, what to expect, ect.)
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.